-Organising a Chernobyl Tour
+Organising a Chernobyl tour

 If you are travelling to Ukraine and you have a pretty good idea that you want to visit Chernobyl, you should try to book your tour as early as possible.
 Government clearance must be provided to each Chernobyl visitor in advance.

-Is it Safe to Travel to Chernobyl?
+Is it safe to travel to Chernobyl?

 The question of safety is most people’s concern about travelling to Chernobyl and admittedly it was mine too.
-Officially, yes it is safe to visit the zone.
+The official verdict is that it is safe to visit the zone.

 However, you are not in these places long enough to risk the radiation causing any detriment to your health.
 A day in the zone exposes you to the same amount of radiation as you would receive on a two-hour flight.

 Leaving the Chernobyl Zone